interrogator/corpkit/_posts/2015-08-30-visualise.md

 ### Exporting

 If you're more confortable generating visualisations in another tool, you can head to the `Manage` tab to export a CSV version of any interrogations or edited results.
 This can be imported into Excel, for example.

+### Next steps

+Through the process of interrogating, editing and visualising, you may find something that sticks out: maybe something is very frequent in a subcorpus, or maybe something is conspicuously absent.
+The `Concordance` tab allows you to resuse your `Interrogate` queries to look at language in co(n)text.